SuRRiEs006/CSE360-HW2/README.md

 - Collections (with subset views): `Questions`, `Answers`
 Includes JUnit 5 tests and UML (Class + Sequence) diagrams.

-> If any of the details below differ from your course’s requirements, I don’t explicitly know—adjust placeholders to match your class.

 ---

 ## Features